Summary of process

 The second office is ZUS (which stands for Zakład Ubezpieczeń Społecznych, the Social Insurance Institution).
 Once the applicant is approved for the pension, ZUS is charged with arranging for and carrying out the payments.

-The first step in the application process is to send away three (3) documents: the initial application to UDSKiOR, a form to the Auschwitz Jewish Center appointing them as proxy, and a request to a Holocaust survivor association to send an endorsement to UDSKiOR on the applicant’s behalf.
+The first step in the application process is to send away two (2) documents: the initial application to UDSKiOR and a form to the Auschwitz Jewish Center appointing them as proxy.
 These documents and a more detailed description of each can be found here.

 Once UDSKiOR has received all these documents, their staff will begin researching the claim for the pension.
 UDSKiOR looks in Polish institutions, such as the Jewish Historical Institute in Warsaw, for evidence of stays in ghettos and concentration camps, or forced deportation to the USSR.